-Läkarmissionen was founded in 1958 to support mission hospitals in South Africa and India.
-Today, we are an international aid organisation, active in more than 40 countries on four continents, with an annual budget of more than SEK 100 million.
+Läkarmissionen started in 1958 supporting a mission hospital in South Africa.
+Today, we are an international aid organisation, active in more around 35 countries on four continents, with an annual budget of more than SEK 100 million.

 At the core: changing lives

 The goal of our organisation and our development aid efforts is to create opportunities for vulnerable individuals that enhance their life quality and empower them to create a better future.
 Therefore, the foundation for our development programmes is to provide support that underpins the innate strength of individuals to escape their own poverty.

 In practise, we want to transform the living conditions of vulnerable individuals in an enduring way, and to boost their dignity as well as their ability to impact their own lives.
 This is expressed through aid efforts in our priority areas: social care, training & education and self-sufficiency.
 We also work actively with humanitarian aid.

 Läkarmissionen's development chain

 Some of our aid projects focus on one of the priority areas, but an increasing part of our portfolio are so-called integrated projects – projects where we combine different measures in order to better help people on the path from dependency to independence.
 We call this transfer Läkarmissionen's development chain, pictured below together with our core values.